1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
-Seperates the thumbstick into a number of slices and activates a slice's respective button when input enters it.  `Buttons` is a list of Button types.
-"Deadzone" is measured as a proportion of the thumbstick's radius from its center and creates a range where input releases.  `AngleOffset` specifies at what angle slice 0 starts.
-Measured in amounts of pie (1 would be read as 1*pi).  `IncrementsLeftElseRight` specifies whether rotating clockwise (left) or counterclockwise traverses up or down `Buttons`, respectively.  `TapsElseHolds`: if set to tap the Button respective to the entered slice will be tapped.
-If set to hold the slice will be pressed when entered and released when exitted.
+Seperates the thumbstick into a number of slices and activates a slice's respective `Button` when input enters it.  `Buttons` is a list of `Button` types.  `Deadzone` is measured as a proportion of the thumbstick's radius with a range of \[0, 1].
+Entering the `Deadzone` is the same as releasing the trackpad.  `AngleOffset` specifies at what angle slice 0 starts.
+Measured in amounts of pie (1 would be read as 1\*pi).  `IncrementsLeftElseRight` specifies whether rotating clockwise (left) or counterclockwise traverses `Buttons` forwards when true or backwards when false.  `TapsElseHolds`: if true when a slice is entered it's respective `Button` will be tapped; if false the slice's respective `Button` will be pressed when entered and released when exitted.

 ### StickScroll
 ```